syncfusion/blazor-docs/src/gantt/gantt-chart/selection.md

 ## Clear Selection

-You can clear the selected cells and selected rows by using a method called `ClearSelection`.
+You can clear the selected cells and selected rows by using a method called `ClearSelectionAsync`.
 The following code example demonstrates how to clear the selected rows in Gantt Chart.

 ```csharp
 @using Syncfusion.Blazor.Gantt